To view our institution’s contract with BankMobile, a Division of Customers Bank, click here.

 Student right-to-know graduation rates consist of first-time, full-time students who began certificate, associate, or bachelor degree programs at Baker College each fall.
 These statistics are representative of only part of the student body.
 Many Baker College students transfer from other colleges and universities.
 A large percentage of Baker students are part-time rather than full-time students.
 Length of time to graduation and withdrawals are influenced by a variety of factors.
 Some students who begin their college careers as full-time students drop to part-time status as they balance college, family, and work.
 Many students “stop out” of college for a semester or two.
 This extends the time for completion of their programs.
 Some students, particularly older, working students, withdraw from college once their career objectives have been met.
 Please click hereto find a four-year history for this cohort of first-time, full-time student graduation rate.

 Additionally, Baker College monitors many various cohort of students.Please click on the links below to find two additional examples of graduation rates by cohort:

 Students can also visit the College Navigator for any additional information for each Baker College campus.

 Information about our facilities at each campus is available online.

 Privacy of Student Records – Family Educational Rights and Privacy Act (FERPA)

 The policy of Baker College is to have admitted students and staff complete a FERPA tutorial at least once a year.
-If you are not a student or staff member and would like detailed FERPA information, please access our Baker College Catalog (18 MB) for information.
+If you are not a student or staff member and would like detailed FERPA information, please access our Baker College Student Handbook for information.

 Student Loan Information